 Blood cascaded down their backs, blades through their face, heavy memorials rested on their head as they climbed the 272 steps of Batu caves.
 What made this event even more outrageously unbelievable was that the Tamil folk never looked in distress.
 They looked in a meditative state and at times they would squeal and roll round on the floor as to suggest that they were possessed by demons.

-I’m not penis-measuring or anything here, but the videos that are currently on Youtube for this event are pale in comparison to what I witnessed.
+I’m not showing off or anything here, but the videos that are currently on Youtube for this event are pale in comparison to what I witnessed.

 I’m not a religious man myself and I personally believe that it’s done more harm than good.
 The subject of religion is actually a really touchy one for me right now, in my personal life so maybe I will have a different view about it when I’m not too emotionally attached.